-McDaniel Explain Starting QB Decision
+McDaniel Explains Starting QB Decision

-Tyler "Snoop" Huntley will start for the Miami Dolphins against the Tennessee Titans on Monday night
+Tyler "Snoop" Huntley will start for the Miami Dolphins against the Tennessee Titans on Monday night.

 Cleveland Browns quarterback Tyler Huntley (10) runs the ball as he looks for an available receiver against the Green Bay Packers during the second quarter at Cleveland Browns Stadium this preseason.